Capta1nRaj/mail-passify/README.md

 console.log(response);
 ```

-After the user signs in with correct details, they will receive an OTP on their registered email.
-As a result, you will receive a response similar to this:-
+After the user signs in with correct details, if the user is registered & has verified their account, they will receive an OTP on their email.
+You will receive this response, and you should then redirect them to the sign-in verification page:-

 ```js
 return {